-You are probably now thinking “Okay, it sounds like it could work but how do I know my clients will buy it?”
-Well, it’s all in the numbers and numbers don’t lie.
-Based on our experience and benchmark data we have, if you have good product/market fit, you can expect 20-40% people to buy upsell #1 and 10-30% will buy upsell #2.
+You are probably now thinking, “Okay, it sounds like it could work, but how do I know my clients will buy it?”
+Well, it’s all in the numbers, and numbers don’t lie.
+Based on our experience and benchmark data, if you have a good product/market fit, you can expect 20-40% of people to buy upsell #1, and 10-30% will buy upsell #2.

 What does that mean for your revenue?

 See it now?
-I hope that by this point you get why upselling is important and why I always try to use them in my clients’ funnels.
+By this point, I hope you understand why upselling is essential and why I always try to use it in my clients’ funnels.
 They work wonders.

-So, if your clients don’t buy the upsell while purchasing the main offer, don’t worry, just follow up.
+So, if your clients don’t buy the upsell while purchasing the main offer, don’t worry; follow up.

 After you’ve scheduled your follow up emails, upsells are set up.
 Implement some of these upselling examples into your sales funnel, and you’ll see your bottom line grow.
 If you want help setting up your offers or want to learn more about funnels and upsells, contact us here.